James Huggan: Early life

 James Huggan was born in Jedburgh on 11 October 1888.
 He was educated at Darlington Grammar School before reading medicine at the University of Edinburgh.

 Rugby Union career

 Amateur career

 Huggan played for Jed-Forest.
 On moving to Edinburgh University to study he then played for Edinburgh University.

 He then moved to play for London Scottish.

 Provincial career

 He played for the South of Scotland in 1910.

 International career

 He had taken part in the last rugby international before the war, the Calcutta Cup match at Inverleith (Edinburgh) in March 1914, scoring three tries in the game.

 Military career

 Huggan was a lieutenant of the Royal Army Medical Corps, attached to the 3rd Battalion Coldstream Guards.
 He is commemorated at La Ferté-sous-Jouarre memorial.
 He died two days after Ronald Simson, another Scottish player, who was the first rugby international to die in the conflict, and who was also at the Aisne.

+Huggan is among the 133 names of rugby players killed in the Great War on the memorial at Fromelles in north France.